TL;DR Summary

 When Should I Start Speaking?

-This depends on you, your circumstances, and your tolerance for uncertainty.
+This depends on you, your circumstances, and your tolerance for error.
 Some learners feel inclined to start speaking sooner than others.
 Personally, I prefer to keep speaking a low priority until I’m consuming more intermediate-level content (3-6 months later).
 I emphasize speaking more and more as I become more advanced in the language.

 How Much Time Does it Take to Become Conversational?

 Ultimately, conversation is built on understanding.
 Speaking may feel clumsy at first, but if you can follow what others are saying, your ability to respond will develop naturally.
-The key is massive input: keep listening and reading consistently, and your conversational skills will follow.
-You can accelerate your progress as a speaker with more conversational practice, but trust that comprehension is the foundation for successful communication.
+Develop your comprehension skills through massive input.
+Keep listening and reading consistently, and trust that your conversational skills will follow.

 Here you can read: How long does it take to learn a language